-Once you have fresh Japanese maple seeds you have a saleable product.
+Once you have fresh Japanese maple seeds you have a sellable product.
 People everywhere would love to try their hand at growing Japanese maples from seed, if they had the seeds, and instructions on how to do it.
 Instructions?
-I’ve written a detail article on growing Japanese maple from seed here: http://japanesemaplelovers.com/growing-japanese-maples-from-seed/
+I’ve written a detailed article on growing Japanese maple from seed here.

 Another way to sell Japanese maple seeds is to stratify the seeds (see the above article) and sell them pre-stratified, ready to sow.
 You’ll get more for the seed if they are ready to germinate and the buyers will be happy because they can plant them right away and not have to wait 90 days.

-You can buy Japanese Red Maple seedlings and re-sell them.
-Many of our Backyard Growers buy them and pot them up and sell them at their plant sales for $4.97.
-They are a powerful item to include in your plant sale advertisements because they attract customers like a magnet at only $4.97.
-You can buy them for right around $1.35 each as of this writing.
+You can buy Japanese Red Maple seedlings and resell them.
+Many of our Backyard Growers buy them and pot them up and sell them at their plant sales for $5.97.
+They are a powerful item to include in your plant sale advertisements because they attract customers like a magnet at only $5.97.

-You can buy really rare varieties of Japanese maples and re sell them.
-I’ve been buying a lot of the rare varieties lately.
+You can buy really rare varieties of Japanese maples and resell them.
+I’ve bought a lot of the rare varieties in the past.
 Thousands and thousands of dollars worth.
-I haven’t sold any yet, because I want to grow them a few years before I sell them.
-But as soon as people find out I have them they want to buy.
-But I know I can easily get $150.00 to $300 for many of the ones that I have if I grow them for a few years.
-So that’s what I’m doing, I’m letting mine mature and increase in value.
+I grew them on for a few years and then I sold them.
+As soon as people find out I have them, they want to buy.

-But you see, that’s part of the problem.
-I can buy (and so can you now) really rare Japanese maples for as little as $8.00 each and rarely do I ever pay more than $18.00 for the ones that I buy.
+I can buy (and now you can too) really rare Japanese maples for as little as $8.00 each.
+Rarely do I ever pay more than $18.00 for the ones that I buy.
 The general public would love to be able to get their hands on these trees and would be delighted to buy them for $50.00 or so.
 They’d go crazy over the chance to do that!

 And that’s just one of the holes in the market that you can fill.

-Japanese Red Maple seedlings are a great plant to grow onto a larger size because they cost you so little upfront, usually around $1.00 or $1.50, and if you grow them onto to a larger size they will quickly and easily fetch $50.00 to $90.00.
+Japanese Red Maple seedlings are a great plant to grow onto a larger size because they cost you so little upfront, usually only $1.50, and if you grow them on to a larger size they will quickly and easily fetch $50.00 to $90.00.
 Just four years in good soil and you can have a really nice 44″ tree with deep red leaves in the spring.
 Hot!
 Hot!
 Hot Sellers!!!

 You can also learn how to graft Japanese maples and sell them as bench grafts or larger plants for more money.
-We have a member in Tennessee that has gotten really good at grafting Japanese maples and she is telling me that by summer of 2012 she should have several thousand available on the Buy/Sell Board.
+We have a member in Tennessee that has gotten really good at grafting Japanese maples and she usually has several thousand available on the Buy/Sell Board throughout the year.

-You have to ask yourself.
-Mike McGroarty has been in this business his whole life, would he be investing that kind of money in Japanese maples if he didn’t believe in how strong the market is for them?
+I’ve also purchased at least $5,000 worth of grafted plants from other wholesale nurseries over the years too.
+You have to ask yourself… Mike McGroarty has been in this business his whole life, would he be investing that kind of money in Japanese maples if he didn’t believe in how strong the market is for them?

 Get the list, pick up the phone and just start calling.
 But when they tell you they don’t sell small grafted (bench grafts is what they are called) Japanese maples, ask them if they know anybody that does.
 Eventually you’ll turn up some sources that the rest of us don’t even know about.

 After all, that’s how I got into this business.
-I started out as a 16 year old kid pulling weeds in a large wholesale nursery.
-Here I am 40 years later with a nursery and a large Internet presence because of what I learned working in that nursery.
+I started out as a 16-year-old kid pulling weeds in a large wholesale nursery.
+Here I am decades later with a nursery and a large online presence because of what I learned working in that nursery.

-I can assure you, there are small growers out there that sell grafted Japanese maples but you won’t find them on the Internet and you won’t find them at trade shows and you won’t find them advertising in trade magazines.
+I can assure you, there are small growers out there that sell grafted Japanese maples but you won’t find them online and you won’t find them at trade shows and you won’t find them advertising in trade magazines.
 For the most part they probably sell to just a handful of customers.
-But now, with the weak economy that we’ve had for the past few years, many of these long time wholesale buyers are now suddenly buying less.
+But when the economy took a dive in 2008, many of these long time wholesale buyers started buying less.

 So how do you go about finding retail customers for your Japanese maples?
-Newspaper ads, Craig’s lists ads, Ebay, Pintrest.com, Etsy.com, Facebook.com and other social networking sites.
-Oh yeah, an eventually http://japanesemaplelovers.com/
+Newspaper ads, Craigslist ads, Ebay, Etsy, Facebook and other social networking sites.

-Okay, that any number of different ways to get make money with Japanese maples.
+Okay, I’ve given you six different ways here to make money with Japanese maples.
 Now get to work!